 • JavaScript:

-It is a great language for beginners as it being is a higher-level language also involves very little setup.
+It is a great language for beginners as it is a higher-level language that also involves very little setup.
 JavaScript is a flexible language and also the JavaScript community is large.
 JavaScript can be used to build many types of software and sites.

 • Frameworks and Scripting Languages

-• The list of Backend frameworks include:
+• The list of Backend frameworks includes:

 ExpressJS, Django, Rails, Laravel, Spring, Flask, ASP.Net, Koa, Phoenix, Spring Boot etc.

-• Other Backend program/scripting languages are:
+• Other Backend programs/scripting languages are:

 C#, Ruby, REST, GO, Elixir etc.